Proper actions and decompositions in equivariant K-theory: Decomposition in equivariant K-theory (proper case)

-When $G$ satisfies the above assumption we write ${}^{\widetilde{G}}K_G^{-n}(X,A)$ for ${}^{\widetilde{G}}\mathbb{K}_G^{-n}(X,A).$ \begin{remark} From \cite{lo} and \cite{dwyer}, a discrete group $G$ satisfies (K) (in the category of finite, proper $G$-CW complexes).
-Any compact Lie group also satisfies (K) (in the category of finite $G$-CW complexes and in the category of locally compact Hausdorff second countable $G$-spaces).
-On the other hand, in the appendix we will build upon the work of \cite{Phil2} to prove that almost connected and linear Lie groups satisfy $(K)$ (in the category of locally compact Hausdorff second countable $G$-spaces).
-There are Lie groups where (K) fails to be true; see \cite{Phil} and \cite{lo}. \end{remark}
+When $Q$ satisfies the above assumption we write ${}^{\widetilde{Q}}K_Q^{-n}(X,A)$ for ${}^{\widetilde{Q}}\mathbb{K}_Q^{-n}(X,A).$ \begin{remark} From \cite{lo} and \cite{dwyer}, a discrete group $G$ satisfies assumption (K) (in the category of finite, proper $G$-CW complexes).
+Additionally, any compact Lie group also satisfies assumption (K) (in the category of locally compact Hausdorff second countable $G$-spaces). \end{remark} In the appendix we will build upon the work of \cite{Phil2} to prove that almost connected and linear Lie groups satisfy assumption $(K)$ (in the category of locally compact Hausdorff second countable $G$-spaces).
+However there are Lie groups where assumption (K) fails to be true; see \cite{Phil} and \cite{lo}. \

-For a general Lie group there is an induction scheme: if $H$ is a subgroup of $G$ and $Y$ is a proper $H$-space, then
+For a general Lie group, there is an induction scheme: if $H$ is a subgroup of $G$ and $Y$ is a proper $H$-space, then

 (see lemma 3.4 of \cite{lo}).
-There is a corresponding result for free actions, analogue to Lemma 3.5 of \cite{lo}.
+A similar result applies to free actions, analogue to Lemma 3.5 of \cite{lo}.

 Let $G$ be a Lie group acting properly on a $G$-space $X$ and